 The 7Ts of Product-Led Transformation covers both the technical aspects required to succeed and more importantly, the adaptive skills needed to successfully deliver the outcomes promised by transformation.

-- How can Product People design and initiate a Product-Led Transformation program that enables their organisation to continuously discover, design and deliver products to the right market at the right time?
+How can Product People design and initiate a Product-Led Transformation program that enables their organization to continuously discover, design and deliver products to the right market at the right time?

 The 7 Ts have been developed to ignite our thinking and to ensure that Product concepts and principles are included in any type of transformation program.